 - Cabinetry – The foundation of the outdoor kitchen, cabinetry is available in wood, polymers, high density polyethylene (HDPE) and stainless steel.
 The latter is often overlooked as a sustainable, and recyclable material that is compatible with many appliances and resistant to bacteria and fungus.
 The cabinets also provide excellent storage space for the outdoor cooking accessories.

 Hailed for its durability, stainless steel cabinets are available in a variety of finishes including powder coating with a specific color or wood grain finish.
 Along with many other benefits, adding powder coating to the outdoor kitchen finish protects the stainless steel from chips, spills, stains and unsightly finger prints and provides a strong defense against corrosion and environmental conditions.

-- Trash Pull-Out Cabinet – Keep trash out of sight yet within reach for easy clean up.
+- Trash Pull-Out Cabinet – Keep trash out of sight yet within reach for easy clean up in the outdoor space.
 But, be sure to empty it at the end of the night!

 - BBQ & Outdoor Grill Hood – If your outdoor kitchen isn’t in open air, consider ventilating it with a grill hood.
 It’s perfect if you opt to have your outdoor living space as part of a lanais or transitional California/Florida room.